-Mary and Joseph lived simply, for they had very little.
+Mary and Joseph had very little.
 She would not have sent Christmas cards, bumped up her Visa with extravagant gifts, made cookies for all of her neighbors and friends, hung profuse lights, decorated a tree, or jolted up her stress level.
 I believe she would have shared with Him the wonder of His birth in the stable, the angels, the shepherds, and the Wise Men.
 Perhaps she might have added some extra fruits and nuts to their table, always thanking God for His many blessings laden upon The Holy Family.
 Indeed, Jesus’s birthday would have been simple, with perhaps a modest gift being given.

 So with that thought, I came up with The Love Mug.
 Now Sonja Countryman, a mother of twelve at Saint Cecilia Catholic Church, Bainbridge Island WA, feels a Christmas gift should be “consumable, disposable, and reusable.”
 And I would add, purchased with an eye for the poor.
 The Love Mug (including wrapping) does all four of those for under $2.00 each mug.

 First, go to a thrift shop that helps the needy and get yourself as many 50 cent mugs as you can find.
 And while you are there, shop for anything which The Love Mug list might require, too, such as a Christmas ornament or a teabag.
 Also, check out your local Dollar Store.
 (I have listed what each mug needs below.)
 Then wash and dry the mugs, enclose a teabag, fill them appropriately as listed below, and put a filled-out information sheet in each.
-Finally, wrap each mug and its contents in a brown lunch bag by folding the bag-end over and stapling it or tying it tightly with some ribbon.
+Finally, wrap each mug and its contents in a brown lunch bag by folding the bag-end over and stapling it or tying it tightly with some ribbon, if you wish.

 Before you close the paper bag, to clarify, include the following computer-printed information in each mug with their mug type listed or circled.
 Let folks realize you made the gift for just them, which you did!

 The Love Mugs